eventide-project/useful-objects/README.md

 ## Configuring Dependencies

-The job of configuring _actual_ dependencies falls to the class's _constructor_ (or, _factory method_), implemented above as the `build` method.
+The job of configuring _operational_ dependencies falls to the class's _constructor_ (or, _factory method_), implemented above as the `build` method.

-Furthermore, it's the job of the dependency's class to decide how the dependency should be constructed, and how it should be assigned to the object that has the dependency.
+Furthermore, it's the job of the dependency's class to decide how the dependency should be constructed, and how it should be assigned to the object that depends on it.

 This line of code from the example above is where configuration is happening: